Chester Chou

-Chester Chou (周萬來 (周万来, Zhōu Wànlái); born 12 October 1951) is a Taiwanese politician.
+Chou Wan-lai (周萬來 (周万来, Zhōu Wànlái); born 12 October 1951), also known by his English name Chester Chou, is a Taiwanese politician.
 He was the deputy secretary-general of the Legislative Yuan from 1999 to 2014.
 He was appointed as the secretary-general of the Legislative Yuan in 2024 by Yuan President Han Kuo-yu.

 Early life and education

 Chou was born in Dalin Township, Chiayi County, on 12 October 1951.
 His father worked as a technician at the Dalin Sugar Refinery.
-Chou received his secondary education at Chiayi County High School.
-He earned his bachelor's and master's degrees in political science from National Taiwan University in 1974 and 1976, respectively.
+After graduating from Chiayi County High School, he attended National Taiwan University, where he earned a bachelor's degree in political science in 1974 and a master's degree in political science in 1976.

 Early career

 Chou started to work for the Legislative Yuan on 5 July 1976.
 He spent years in parliamentary affairs, serving under five premiers and seven secretaries-general.
 In 1989, he was promoted to be the chief of the Parliamentary Affairs section.
 In 1999, the section was upgraded to the Parliamentary Affairs Office, and he was promoted to become the director and consultant.